 Explores the evolution, biology, and ecology of freshwater and marine fishes with a focus on local species.
-Particular attention will be paid to salmonids in reference to their socio-economic and tradi-
+Particular attention will be paid to salmonids in reference to their socio-economic and traditional importance to Native peoples of the Pacific Northwest.
+Prerequisite: BIOL 203 (5 CR)